HudsonGageTaylor/compile/README.md

 # All-In-One Compiler For Windows!
 ### Setup
 Before running the program, make sure MinGW is installed.
-Download the official .exe [from here.](https://sourceforge.net/projects/mingw-w64/)  Proceed with the installation until you get an install screen
+Download the official .exe [from here.](https://sourceforge.net/projects/mingw-w64/)  Proceed with the installation until you get an install screen similar to this: img/
 ### Languages supported (from v1):
 C++ (.cpp)
 C (.c)